simplify20/PowerfulRecyclerViewAdapter/README.md

 1.Extend BaseRecyclerViewHolder to create your ViewHolder;

-	Notes:public field LAYOUT_ID of your ViewHolder is required ，and the name must be LAYOUT_ID(apt need this constant).
+	Notes:public field LAYOUT_ID of your ViewHolder is required ,and the name must be LAYOUT_ID(apt need this constant).
-2.Use @DataBean on your ViewHolder(only for class whose super class is BaseRecyclerViewHolder) 3.Elements of DataBean：
+2.Use @DataBean on your ViewHolder(only for classes whose super class is BaseRecyclerViewHolder) 3.Elements of DataBean：

 - beanName->simple class name of the generated DataBean，String type;
-- data->class of data which wrapped by DataBean and used by ViewHolder，Class type.
+- data->type of data which wrapped by DataBean and used by ViewHolder，Class type.

-4.build the project，apt will generated the DataBean code for you,and the generated TestDataBean: app\build\generated\source\apt\debug\ [package]\TestDataBean.java
+4.build the project，apt will generated the DataBean code for you,and generated TestDataBean like this: app\build\generated\source\apt\debug\ [package]\TestDataBean.java
 ```java
 package com.steve.creact.powerfuladapter.presentation.viewholder.databean;